lawtonnichols/w19/_lab/lab01.md

 ## Solving the problems for this lab<a name="programs"></a>

-If you are in a pair, make sure you switch the driver and navigator roles at this point.
-You must switch roles twice more before the end of the lab.
 This assignment consists of 3 problems, each of which is described below.
 The first one is worth 20 points each, and the last two are worth 40 points each.
 Each should be solved in its own file and all three must be submitted for full assignment credit.
 These exercises are inspired by the ones from the textbook (in Ch.
 2 and Ch.
 3) - but they are NOT the same, so follow the instructions on THIS sheet carefully.

 You will need to create <b>three files named block.cpp, min4.cpp, and pi.cpp</b>: